uri-library-data-services/iassist-preview/content/blog/ddi-institutional-repositories-and-numeric-data-mashups.md

 Both briefing papers can be retrieved from
 <http://www.disc-uk.org/deliverables.html> .

-There is also a new \"Collective Intelligence\" page with a tag cloud to links from our social bookmarks of reports, websites, and blogs related to the project themes. <http://www.disc-uk.org/collective.html>
+There is also a new "Collective Intelligence" page with a tag cloud to links from our social bookmarks of reports, websites, and blogs related to the project themes. <http://www.disc-uk.org/collective.html>